Nambili-Samuel/Healthcare/DEFITION.md

 ## Goals of Healthcare

-- **Improve Population Health**: By addressing and reducing health disparities, healthcare systems aim to improve the overall health of communities.
+- **Improve Population Health**: Improving population health involves addressing and reducing health disparities by ensuring equal access to healthcare services.
+By promoting wellness, preventing diseases, and providing targeted interventions, healthcare systems strive to enhance the overall health of communities, creating a healthier and more equitable society.
-- **Enhance Quality of Care**: Ensuring care is effective, safe, and centered around the patient's needs.
+- **Enhance Quality of Care**: Enhancing the quality of care means ensuring that healthcare services are not only effective and safe but also tailored to meet the individual needs of patients.
+This involves improving clinical practices, enhancing communication, and prioritizing patient-centered care to achieve better health outcomes and overall patient satisfaction.
-- **Increase Accessibility and Affordability**: Making healthcare services available to as many people as possible, regardless of socioeconomic status.
+- **Increase Accessibility and Affordability**: Increasing accessibility and affordability means making healthcare services available to everyone, regardless of their socioeconomic status.
+This involves reducing financial barriers, expanding insurance coverage, and improving healthcare infrastructure to ensure that all individuals can receive the care they need when they need it.

-In many countries, healthcare is a complex system involving both public and private sectors, regulated by government policies, insurance frameworks, and public health standards to ensure care is both effective and accessible.
+In many countries like the United States of America, healthcare is a complex system involving both public and private sectors, regulated by government policies such as the [Food and Drug Administration (FDA)](https://www.fda.gov/), HIPPA insurance frameworks like the [Health Insurance Portability and Accountability Act (HIPAA)](https://www.cdc.gov/phlp/php/resources/health-insurance-portability-and-accountability-act-of-1996-hipaa.html) (HIPAA) and public health standards to ensure care is both effective and accessible.